 After fix the problem, all BPC values are greater than BPW.
 Same for NPA and NPW.

-4. Explanatory Data Analysis(EDA) and Confirmatory Data Analysis(CDA)
+4. Exploratory Data Analysis(EDA) and Confirmatory Data Analysis(CDA)

 Summary Statistics

 Below there are frequency tables for tournament, round, result and gender.
 Ausopen and French open tournaments have most number of match.
 Also, as expected most matches played at round 1.
 Number of male matches are greater than female matches.
 Moreover, Most round 1 matches played at US open, but at the remaining round US Open matches are not much when considering other tournaments.
 There may be incomplete data for US Open.